krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

 `kubelet`.
 That means, `containerd` and `cri-o` are alternative runtimes for using with `kubelet`.

-Now, `kubelet` and Docker Engine are higher level abstraction that uses and depend on above mentioned runtimes.
+Now, `kubelet` and Docker Engine are a higher level abstractions that use and depend on above-mentioned runtimes.
 Docker Engine uses `containerd` and adds things like networking, volumes and security to the containers.